rbelling/vuejs-gilt/docs/presentation.md

 Thanks to directives, it would be really easy to create tables and other repetitive layout elements that we have there.

 ## Quicker turnarounds with designers thanks to single file components
-In single file components you can easily edit the css (style block), without dealing with weird css-in-js which requires to have solid JS knowledge before being able to author css
+In single file components you can easily edit the css (style block), without dealing with weird css-in-js which requires to have solid JS knowledge before being able to author CSS.

 With Vue, designers could easily edit the stylesheets, using their favorite tools (SASS / Less / PostCSS / ..).
 Also, because styles can be scoped, there's no risk of accidentally modifying other elements in the page.